Jamaica Say You Will (song): History

-The song was released by The Byrds on their Byrdmaniax album the year before Browne's version came out, so many people were familiar with it before ever hearing Browne's recording.
+Browne wrote "Jamaica Say You Will" in the fall of 1969.
+In February 1970 he recorded a demo of the song, with Glenn Frey, Ned Doheny and JD Souther backing him.
+This demo led to David Geffen signing Browne as a client.
+The song was first released by The Byrds on their Byrdmaniax album the year before Browne's version came out, so many people were familiar with it before ever hearing Browne's recording.

+Allmusic critic William Ruhlmann described the song as "a subtle depiction of a relationship in which a man finds comfort with a woman, Jamaica, but then is forced to follow her if he wants them to stay together."
 Browne has referred to the song as a "fable," but one based in real experience.
 "I thought I was kind of writing it for this girl I knew that worked in a garden in Zuma Beach, across the street from the Pacific Ocean, and she worked in this organic food orchard," Browne said in an interview, "like the Garden of Eden, and she was the kind of Eden-like girl, too."
 He continues: "When I created the fable of this girl who lived by the sea and whose father is a captain, and eventually she would be taken away and go sailing off, I wanted to hide in the relationship.
 I wanted to sort of have the cocoon of this relationship to just stay sort of insulated from the world.
 And she was ready to move out into the world and was... you know, the relationship had broken up.
 That's the ... reality that was going on in my life.
 I just think it's odd that that's exactly how songs come into being, but if you feel it, it's about something."

+"Jamaica Say You Will" fits into Browne's concern with water-based lyric themes and explores the dichotomy between wet and dry, an issue Browne would continue to return to.
+The song ends with the singer singing that he and Jamaica will sail together "until our waters have run dry."

-Fitting into Browne's concern with water-based lyric themes, the song seemingly is a more straightforwardly traditional and conventional narrative than much of Browne's other early works, but the lyrics about a lost love can be read dually as a period piece - with its references to Jamaica as "daughter of a captain on the rolling seas" and to her sister ringing the "evening bell" - and, as Browne seems to confirm, as a memory of a lost young love from Browne's past near the California coast.
+The song seemingly is a more straightforwardly traditional and conventional narrative than much of Browne's other early works, but the lyrics about a lost love can be read dually as a period piece - with its references to Jamaica as "daughter of a captain on the rolling seas" and to her sister ringing the "evening bell" - and, as Browne seems to confirm, as a memory of a lost young love from Browne's past near the California coast.